 In November 1990, Brian Rigsby and his friend Tom Styer left their home in Atlanta, Georgia, and went camping near Oconee National Forest, not too far from where I live in rural Georgia.
 Suddenly, they were assaulted by two madmen, who had been taking cocaine and who fired at them using shotguns killing Styer.
 Rigsby returned fire with a Ruger Mini-14, a semiautomatic weapon frequently characterized as an assault weapon.
 It saved his life.

-In January 1994, Travis Dean Neel was cited as citizen of the year in Houston, Texas.
-He had saved a police officer and helped the police arrest three dangerous criminals in a gunfight, street shooting incident.
+In January 1994, Travis Dean Neel was cited as a citizen of the year in Houston, Texas.
+He had saved a police officer and helped the police arrest, three dangerous criminals, in a gunfight, street shooting incident.
 Neel had helped stop the potential mass shooters using once again semiautomatic, so-called assault weapons with high capacity magazines.
 He provided cover for the police who otherwise were outgunned and would have been killed.
+Mass shootings are happing far too much, which is why it comes as no surprise to find that many people want a change in the law when it comes to gun possession.
+Additionally, there are times where the individual committing the time has no previous criminal past.
+But there may be some who have a history of violence, for example.
+With that being said, here are some tips for searching arrest records, as this could come in handy when it comes to finding out about someone’s past.

 In 2007, a brave woman, Jeanne Assam, a former police officer who had volunteered to work security at the New Life Church in Colorado Springs, Colorado, prevented a shooting rampage when she shot and killed a man storming the building who intended to kill as many people as possible at her church.